Hitler Has Only Got One Ball

 "Hitler Has Only Got One Ball", sometimes known as "The River Kwai March", is a World War II British song, the lyrics of which, sung to the tune of the World War I-era "Colonel Bogey March", impugn the masculinity of Nazi leaders by alleging they had missing, deformed, or undersized testicles.
 Multiple variant lyrics exist, but the most common version refers to rumours that Adolf Hitler had monorchism ("one ball"), and accuses Hermann Göring and Heinrich Himmler of microorchidism ("two but very small") and Joseph Goebbels of anorchia ("no balls at all").
 An alternative version suggests Hitler's missing testicle is displayed as a war trophy in the Royal Albert Hall.

 The author of the lyrics is unknown, though several claims have been made.
 The song first appeared among British soldiers in 1939 and was quickly taken up by Allied military and civilians.
 Its familiarity increased after its use in a scene in the 1957 film The Bridge on the River Kwai.
-The song has been cited as an example of morally-correct disrespect that used political mockery to boost morale in wartime.
+The song has been cited as an example of "morally correct" disrespect that used political mockery to boost morale in wartime.

 Lyrics

 The best known stanza consists of the following quatrain:

-The opening line is a reference to widespread rumours that Adolf Hitler suffered from monorchism ("one ball" meaning one testicle).
-The second and third lines similarly attack Luftwaffe chief Hermann Göring and SS chief Heinrich Himmler by suggesting they suffered from microorchidism ("very small" testicles).
+The opening line is a reference to widespread rumours that Adolf Hitler had monorchism ("one ball" meaning one testicle).
+The second and third lines similarly attack Luftwaffe chief Hermann Göring and SS chief Heinrich Himmler by suggesting they had microorchidism ("very small" testicles).
 In the fourth line, Nazi propaganda minister Joseph Goebbels's name is often mispronounced "go-balls" so that it rhymes with the accusation of anorchia ("no balls" meaning no testicles).